Safe Use of a Knapsack and/or Lance to Land

 - completing application records

 Many of you are already actively using pesticides.
 In particular, herbicides to control weed infestations on land you either own or manage.
-However, using a knapsack is not about putting a dollop of product in a tank with a bit more for luck.
+However, knapsack spraying is not about putting a dollop of product in a tank with a bit more for luck.
 Then waving a lance about in the air, hoping for the best!

-Without an application unit such as the PA6a knapsack.
-You cannot legally apply any pesticides as a professional user.
+Without an application unit such as the PA6a knapsack, you cannot legally apply any pesticides as a professional user.

 On this knapsack spraying course you will learn about: